Durable Goods Orders Report, News and How It Predicts the Future

 The first clue that the economy was getting better was in September 2009 when durable goods orders were "only" down 23 percent from the prior year.
 That was better than March 2009 when orders were down almost 28 percent from the previous year.
 By December 2009, durable goods orders were only down 3 percent from the year before.
 In January 2010, durable goods orders were 13 percent greater than the year before.
 Durable goods orders have remained positive, year-over-year, since then.

-It Predicted the Rebound After 9/11 and Hurricane Katrina
+The Report Predicted the Rebound After 9/11 and Katrina

 The 2001 recession began in Q3 2000 when GDP declined .5 percent.
 The economy did not come out of that slump until Q2 2003.
 That's when GDP growth broke above the 3 percent mark, remaining there until Q4 2005 and Hurricane Katrina.
 Durable goods orders mirrored that trend.
 In Q4 2005 orders increased, forecasting the GDP rebound in Q1 2006.